Fort Scratchley: Post World War II

 In 2015, the Fort's sole Nordenfelt gun was restored to fully functional condition and is fired on special occasions from its position in the underground casemate.

 Cannon disposals

-Two 68 pounder cannons are now located at Stroud, New South Wales.
+Two 68-pounder cannons are now located at Stroud, New South Wales.
 An 8-in disappearing gun was sent to North Head Artillery School for training purposes.
 A Signal cannon was relocated to Georges Heights, Sydney, then relocated to Puckapunyal, Army Barracks in Victoria.

 The two Mk VII guns were decommissioned in 1965 and relocated to Obelisk Hill as monuments.
 They were returned to the Fort in 1978 and placed in their original positions.
 Both were restored by the Fort Scratchley Historical Society in 1992 and are capable of being fired on special occasions for ceremonial and saluting purposes.

-One of the QF 1.5 inch Nordenfelt guns was removed in 1910 and the other two in the 1930s, all sent to Sydney.
+One of the QF 1.5 inch Nordenfelt guns was removed in 1910 and the other two in the 1930s; all were sent to Sydney.
 One was returned to the Fort in 1985.
 It was restored in 2015 and is capable of being fired on special occasions.